shrinerb/shrine/README.md

 Note that the file field needs to go *after* the hidden field, so that selecting a new file can always override the cached file in the hidden field.
-The `enctype="multipart/form-data"` HTML attribute is required for submitting files through the form, which the Rails form builder will automatically generate for you when it detects a file field.
+Also notice the `enctype="multipart/form-data"` HTML attribute, which is required for submitting files through the form; the Rails form builder will automatically generate this for you.

 Now in your router/controller the attachment request parameter can be assigned to the model like any other attribute: